 - Jesus takes a position on homosexuality.
 Whenever He references “sexual immorality” (Matt 5:32, 15:19, 19:9; Mark 7:21) it includes all forms of sexual immorality listed in Scripture.

 - There is a difference between habitual and normative sin.
 Habitual sin is something we repeat in an area where we struggle (Rom 7).
 We acknowledge we are wrong, repent, and resist it, sometimes daily.
 Normative sin is sin that we willingly and consistently walk in; we do not resist it and, instead, justify or ignore it (Rom 6:1-14; Heb 10:26-29).

 4. On the Origin of Homosexuality

 What is the origin of homosexuality and same-sex attraction in human beings?
 Is it something one is born with?
 Is it influenced by culture?

-- Because I am not an expert in this area, nor have I studied it in any depth, I refrain from taking an official position.
+- Because I am not an expert in this area and have not studied it in depth, I refrain from taking an official position.

-- In the end, the point of origin is not germane.
+- In the end, I do not find the point of origin germane.
 Because of Adam’s sin in the garden, we are all born into a broken world and have a tendency toward sin (Rom 5:12; 1 Cor 15:21).
 Some of us are tempted by lying, others by sexual sin, others by pride or greed.
 No matter our weakness—whether it’s the desires of the flesh, the desires of the eyes, or the pride of life (1 John 2:16)—faith in Jesus calls us to resist our sinful nature.
 All forms of sin are to be resisted by the Christian (James 4:7-10).
 Especially the sins we really like.
 The good news is that we do not need to resist under our own power.
-Through Jesus, we are given the power we need (Matt 19:26; Rom 8:12-13; 1 Cor 10:12-14, 15:57; Gal 5:16; Phil 4:13).
+In Jesus, we find the power we need (Matt 19:26; Rom 8:12-13; 1 Cor 10:12-14, 15:57; Gal 5:16; Phil 4:13).